jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Magnalia are peculiar works of God.

-Magnesia is commonly taken for a Marcasite, but that which is artificiall is melted Tinne into which is put Quicksilver, and both mixt into a brittle matter, and white masse.
+Magnesia is commonly taken for a Marcasite, but that which is artificial is melted Tinne into which is put Quicksilver, and both mixt into a brittle matter, and white masse.

 Magneticus tartarus is a stone, in a man as hard as a Loadstone, and spongious.